etcinit/enclosure/README.md

 ### Mappers

-The first step twords automatic class loading is to use a Mapper.
+The first step towards automatic class loading is to use a Mapper.
 In Enclosure, a Mapper is basically just a factory capable of creating a class map.
 If you would like to create your own, just extend the `AbstractMapper` class.
-However, most people will probably just want ot use the `DirectoryMapper` which generates a class map by looking at a directory structure.
+However, most people will probably just want to use the `DirectoryMapper` which generates a class map by looking at a directory structure.

 #### DirectoryMapper